Yes She Matters

 The Global Alms team has established a self-sustaining Training Centre in Mae Sot township that offers courses and workshops in topics such as Reality-Based Self Defence, Vocational Skills, Leadership, Human Rights, Abuse & Trafficking Awareness and training in best-care practice for working with children at risk.

+$10,000 for 2018 (for example 10 people for $1,000 each).
 Your support will fund Mechelle to run the programs in training, education and vocational skills – to equip people with essential skills to stay safe.